This guide walks through creating a draft router, configuring its first routing graph, saving it, and calling it through the chat completions API.

 - Click View Router from the success screen, or open the router card from the Routers list.

-- The detail page loads the router’s
+- The detail page loads the router’s configuration and available data sources.

-/routers/actions so action labels, parameters, and categories match the backend catalog.
+- The editor also fetches actions, so action labels, parameters, and categories match the backend catalog.

 Step 5: Add Routing Actions